 Board of Commissioners

+We're an independent public utility governed by a Board of Commissioners.
 Three Commissioners are elected at-large by majority vote and serve six-year terms.
 The mayor of Charleston and an appointed city council member are ex-officio members of the board.

 The Board acts as an oversight and policy-making body and has full authority to approve contracts, purchase property, and authorize water / wastewater rate adjustments.